Code-4-Community/learning-resources/docs/jumpstart/week-9.md

 SELECT * FROM products WHERE id = ORDER_ITEM_ID
 ```

-but this verbose.
+but this is verbose.
 Instead, we can use the `JOIN` keyword, which allows us to join two tables
  based on a matching column, like an id.
 So, we could write:

 ```sql